Brown straightened hair treated with a relaxer

 Hair Relaxers

-Beasley Allen is handling lawsuits on behalf of women who regularly used hair relaxers and developed uterine cancer, endometriosis, uterine fibroids, or breast cancer after years of using hair relaxers.
+Beasley Allen is handling lawsuits on behalf of women who regularly used hair relaxers and developed uterine cancer, ovarian cancer, or endometrial cancer after years of using hair relaxers.

 How Do Hair Relaxers Cause Cancer?